 Along with being responsible for the deaths of an unknown number of slaves, Cannon, Johnson, and other gang members were also believed to have murdered several wealthy guests at her tavern — often slave traders themselves — before stealing their money and horses.

 The Cannon gang would shackle captives together in a chain gang and threaten them if they talked to strangers while being transported.
-Reports show that Cannon’s tavern contained hidden rooms built specially for holding captives, similar to the attics of horrors created by Delphine LaLaurie.
+Reports show that Cannon’s tavern contained hidden rooms built specially for holding captives, similar to the attic of horrors created by Delphine LaLaurie.

 Cannon and her gang also easily slipped across state lines whenever it appeared that local police might be picking up on their trail.
 Their crimes went on for about 20 years.